Clavert245/flywire-qualification-challenge/science.md

 ## Circuit Identification

-Directed graphs were constructed from the provided edge lists.
-Candidate neuron correspondences were first restricted using degree-based fingerprints derived from each neuron's incoming and outgoing connectivity.
+Directed graphs were constructed from the provided edge lists, where neurons were represented as nodes and synaptic connections as directed edges.
+Candidate neuron correspondences were first restricted using degree-based fingerprints derived from in-degree and out-degree connectivity patterns.
 Weakly connected components were extracted to constrain the search space to biologically meaningful subnetworks.
-Highly connected hub neurons were then used as anchors for candidate matching, and VF2 directed graph isomorphism testing was performed to verify structural equivalence across datasets.
+Highly connected hub neurons were used as anchor points for candidate matching, and candidate induced subgraphs were evaluated under a directed graph isomorphism framework.

-Using this approach, I identified an 18-neuron weakly connected directed induced subgraph conserved across MAOL v1.1, MANC v1.2.1, and MCNS v0.9.
-Pairwise VF2 verification confirmed that the complete directed connectivity pattern was preserved across all three datasets.
+VF2 directed graph isomorphism testing confirmed full structural equivalence under a single consistent neuron mapping across MAOL v1.1, MANC v1.2.1, and MCNS v0.9.
+This procedure identified an 18-neuron weakly connected directed induced subgraph conserved across all three datasets.

 ## Biological Interpretation